mnett82/rct/README.md

-# rct
+# RCT

-Probabilistic algorithm for finding k-nearest neighbors of point sets in general metric spaces.
+A probabilistic algorithm for finding k-nearest neighbors of point sets in general metric spaces.